 I recently graduated from university with a masters degree in Information Systems Management.
 This was a very exciting achievement for me, finishing university is something that not everyone has the opportunity to do.
+If you are interested in learning about modern marketing, check this Tomoson review of Showcase IDX.
+You may also click here to investigate on how Spotify advertising can help you reach your target audience.

 While my professor was quite knowledgeable about marketing in general, he did not have much experience in the realm of Internet marketing.
 While he tried to compensate for his lack of knowledge by bringing in guest speakers, and there were some good ones, I still felt like the education was lacking overall.
 It by no means prepared me for what I’m working on today.